bingeboy/vim101/README.md

 vim-tiny         # lightweight terminal version

 ###Benefits:
-These are a few benefits of VIM you can avoid using the mouse quickly create macros MAKE AN EXAMPLE OF MACRO quickly jump around on file/s
+These are a few benefits of Vim you can avoid using the mouse quickly create macros MAKE AN EXAMPLE OF MACRO quickly jump around on file/s